thinkle-iacs/think-js/functions.md

 the function the amount of the bill, and the other to tell it the percent tip to calculate.

+Here is the same `calculateTip` function implemented using the TextInterface library:
+{% include codepen.html id="yLmqEmw" user="thinkle" %}

 Defining a new function does not make the function run.
 To do that we need a **function call**.
 We've already seen how to call some built-in functions like **console.log**, **window.input**, and **Number.parseInt**.
 Function